Hercules beetle: Description

 Adult body sizes (not including the thoracic horn) vary between 50 and 85 mm in length and 29 and 42 mm in width.
 Male Hercules beetles may reach up to 173 mm in length (including the horn), making them the longest species of beetle in the world, if jaws and/or horns are included in the measurement.
 The size of the horn is naturally variable, more so than any variation of the size of legs, wings, or overall body size in the species.
 This variability results from developmental mechanisms that coincide with genetic predisposition in relation to nutrition, stress, exposure to parasites, and/or physiological conditions.

-Dynastes hercules is highly sexually dimorphic, with only males exhibiting the characteristic horns (one on the head, and a much larger one on the prothorax).
+Dynastes hercules is highly sexually dimorphic, with only males exhibiting the characteristic horns (one on the head, and a much larger one on the pronotum).
 The body of males is black with the exception of the elytra, which can have shades of olive-green.
 They have a black suture with sparsely distributed black spots elsewhere on the elytra.
 They have a slightly iridescent coloration to their elytra, which varies in color between specimens and may be affected by the humidity of the local environment in which they develop.
 At low humidity the elytra are olive-green or yellow in color, but darken to black at higher humidity due to its hygrochromic properties.

 Females of D. hercules have punctured elytra which are usually entirely black, but sometimes have the last quarter of the elytra colored in the same way as the males.

 Distribution and habitat

 Populations of D. hercules may be found from southern Mexico to Bolivia in mountainous and lowland rain forests.
 Known populations include the Lesser Antilles, Trinidad and Tobago, Brazil, Ecuador, Colombia, and Peru.
-Chromosomal analysis has shown that the genus Dynastes in fact originated from South America.
+Chromosomal analysis has shown that the genus Dynastes originated from South America.